-When benign (noncancerous) tumors of either Schwannoma or, Meningioma grows in the brain from; Neurofibromatosis Type 2 (NF2), or from spontaneous tumor development; tumor growth is typically slow, at a rate of 1mm a year.
-Exact rate of growth of tumor varies from person, and tumor by tumor in the same person for different reasons.
+When benign (noncancerous) tumors of either schwannoma or, meningioma grows in the brain from; neurofibromatosis type 2 (NF2), or from spontaneous tumor development; tumor growth is typically slow, at a rate of 1mm a year.
+The exact rate of growth of tumor varies from person, and tumor by tumor in the same person for different reasons.

-This slow growth allows the brain time to adjust to enlarging tumors.
-This can prevent brain trauma due to growth alone and be an advantage because expansion of tumors can occur for many years without requiring treatment.
+This slow growth allows the brain time to adjust to enlarging tumors; this can prevent brain trauma due to growth alone and be an advantage because the expansion of tumors can occur for many years without requiring treatment.

-A variety of tumor types can grow in patients with NF2 and cause damage to the Central Nervous System (CNS); the brain and spinal cord.
+A variety of tumor types can grow in patients with NF2 and cause damage to the central nervous system (CNS); brain and spinal cord.
 Tumors can also grow and cause damage in other areas.
-While the most common issues for individuals with NF2 involve Cranial Nerves, which are the nerves that branch out from the brainstem, other issues can develop including:
+While the most common issues for individuals with NF2 involve cranial nerves, which are the nerves that branch out from the brainstem, other issues can develop including:

-Tumor growth can cause issues with the necessary flow of Cerebrospinal Fluid (CSF) from the brain into the spine.
-There are two forms of Cerebrospinal-Fluid flow issues that might develop; Intracranial Pressure also known as Obstructive Hydrocephalus and CSF Leak also known as Intracranial Hypotension.
+Tumor growth can cause issues with the necessary flow of CSF from the brain into the spine.
+There are two forms of Cerebrospinal-fluid flow issues that might develop; intracranial pressure (obstructive hydrocephalus) and CSF leak (Intracranial Hypotension).

 Epilepsy is a brain disorder in which a person has repeated seizures over time.
 Seizures are episodes of disturbed brain activity that cause changes in attention or behavior.